Exploring Australia’s Red Centre: Uluru, Kata Tjuta Walks & Iconic Hikes

 We went on a 4WD Outback Safari with AATKings, which was an excellent organised tour.
 We travelled through the West MacDonnell Ranges and along the way, we stopped at Hermannsburg, an Aboriginal Historic Precinct rich in history and culture.
 From there, we went further down the sandy bed of the ancient Finke River into the wonderful Palm Valley.

-The heritage-listed ghost gums to the left of the images were a gathering place for lovers of Aboriginal artist Albert Namatjira.
-An arson attack destroyed the trees in 2013.
+The heritage-listed ghost gums to the left of the image were once a beloved gathering place and a source of inspiration for the renowned Aboriginal artist Albert Namatjira.
+Tragically, the trees were destroyed in an arson attack in 2013, marking the loss of an important cultural and artistic landmark

 More from Northern Territory: Kakadu & Litchfield National Park